MatthewJohn/terrareg/docs/USER_GUIDE.md

 When a module is used in Terraform, Terraform communicates with the registry, which provides a redirect URL to the original git repository.
 Terraform will then download the source code from the original git repository.
 If the git repository is authenticated via SSH, Terraform will automatically authenticate using the end-user's SSH key.

 This means modules remain secured, protected by the SCM tool.

+Modules can stil be uploaded via uploading a zip file, however, if module hosting is disabled, the module must be also configured with a git clone URL for Terraform to download the module, either via Git Provider, custom clone URL in the module or defined in the terrareg metadata file of the module.

+The git URLs can be set in several places:
+ * Globally using 'Git Providers'
+ * In the setting of a module
+ * In the terrareg metadata file within a module (though the module must be uploaded via source archive)

+These URLs can be provided in the terrareg metadata file within the repository, setting/overriding the URLs displayed for the version of the module.

 # Git Providers